-US stocks drop on lower odds for a Fed rate cut
+US stocks drop on lower odds for steep Fed rate cut

-Stocks fell on Wall Street in early trading Monday amid growing speculation among investors that unexpectedly strong U.S. employment data may keep the Federal Reserve from aggressively cutting interest rates.
+Stocks fell on Wall Street in morning trading Monday amid growing speculation among investors that unexpectedly strong U.S. employment data may keep the Federal Reserve from aggressively cutting interest rates.

 The market rallied through much of June after the central bank signaled that it’s prepared to lower its benchmark interest rate to offset slowing global growth and the fallout from U.S. trade conflicts.

 Most investors have been expecting the Fed to approve at least a quarter-point rate cut at its upcoming meeting of policymakers at the end of this month.
 But a report Friday showing that U.S. employers added a robust 224,000 jobs in June has dimmed Wall Street’s hopes for a more aggressive half-point cut.
+The Fed’s benchmark rate currently stands in a range of 2.25% to 2.5%.

 Technology and health care stocks drove much of the market’s early slide.
-Apple dropped 2.2% and Cardinal Health slid 3.7%.
+Apple dropped 2.4% and Cardinal Health slid 3.6%.
 Communications companies also declined broadly.
-Google parent Alphabet fell 1.3% and Facebook lost 1%.
+Google parent Alphabet fell 1.5% and TripAdvisor dropped 3.3%.

-Traders shifted money into U.S. government bonds and sectors seen as less risky, including consumer staples.
-Altria Group added 1.1%.
+Traders shifted money into U.S. government bonds and sectors seen as less risky, including real estate.
+Macerich rose 1.7%.

 Energy stocks rose along with the price of crude oil.
-Devon Energy gained 2.5%.
+Helmerich & Payne gained 1.5%.

+Homebuilders were broadly higher as the yield on the 10-year Treasury note declined, setting the stage for lower mortgage rates that reduce the cost of a home loan.
+Beazer Homes USA rose 1.6%.

-Major stock indexes in Europe were mostly lower.
+Major stock indexes in Europe closed lower.

 RATE CUT DOUBTS: The Federal Reserve will hold its next meeting of policymakers at the end of July, after which the panel will reveal whether it has decided to cut rates for the first time since the Great Recession in 2008 in the face of slowing economic momentum around the world.